-- (1) A person of whom a document production requirement is made must comply with the requirement, unless the person has a reasonable excuse. - Maximum penalty-200 penalty units. - (2) It is not a reasonable excuse to fail to produce the document that producing the document might incriminate the person or make the person liable to a penalty.
+(1) A person of whom a document production requirement is made must comply with the requirement, unless the person has a reasonable excuse.

+(2) It is not a reasonable excuse to fail to produce the document that producing the document might incriminate the person or make the person liable to a penalty.